Low Debt Quality on China Stocks (SHH + SHZ): 5.39% CAGR, +2.96% vs SSE Composite, Extreme Volatility

 Limitations

 The bubble years dominate the CAGR.
-Remove 2005-2006 and 2014 from the return sequence and the long-run CAGR drops well below 5.28%.
-The China backtest CAGR is meaningfully inflated by two extraordinary events.
+Remove 2005-2006 and 2014 from the return sequence and the long-run CAGR drops significantly.
+The China backtest CAGR is meaningfully influenced by two extraordinary bubble events.
 An investor who started in 2007, or in 2015, would have a very different experience than the headline number suggests.

 33% annualized volatility.
-This is more than twice the volatility of the US strategy.
-Drawdowns of -55.77% require a 125% subsequent gain just to return to prior peak.
+This is high even compared to other emerging markets.
+Drawdowns of -56.24% require a 130% subsequent gain just to return to prior peak.
 Holding through that mathematically requires patience that most investors don't have in practice.

 A-share market access.
 Foreign investors faced significant restrictions on direct A-share investment for most of this backtest period.
 The historical returns shown were not accessible to most non-Chinese investors until the QFII/Stock Connect programs expanded after 2014.
 The backtest is a model of what was available to domestic investors, not what a foreign investor could have replicated.